jeremylynch83/drjeremylynch/master.md

 ## What is an intrasaccular device?

-Intrasaccuar devices such as the WEB (Woven EndoBridge) device may be used in the treatment of wide neck aneurysms which would otherwise require stents or flow diverters.
+Intrasaccular devices such as the WEB (Woven EndoBridge) device may be used in the treatment of wide neck aneurysms which would otherwise require stents or flow diverters.

 The WEB device, made of ultra-fine braided wires, is a flexible, self-expanding mesh that resembles a tiny basket.
 It is introduced into the aneurysm using a catheter navigated through the blood vessels from a small incision usually made in the wrist or groin.
 Once inside the aneurysm, the WEB device expands to fit the shape and size of the aneurysm, serving as a barrier that disrupts the blood flow within.
 This promotes clot formation within the aneurysm, sealing it off and isolating it from the rest of the circulation, thereby reducing or eliminating the risk of rupture.